australias-best-silo-art

 Ever been driving and seen a piece of silo art that made you stop?
+We've got the ultimate guide to the Australian Silo Art Trail.

-A brief history of the Australian Silo Art Trail
+A Brief History of the Australian Silo Art Trail

-The best silo art in Western Australia
+The Best Silo Art in Western Australia

-Now inclusive of five further installations in the regional towns of Ravensthorpe, Meredin, Albany, Newdegate and Pingrup, the trail is said to have been completed in 2018, linking these rural and coastal towns across Western Australia’s southern region.
+Now inclusive of five further installations in the many towns of Ravensthorpe, Meredin, Albany, Newdegate and Pingrup, the trail is said to have been completed in 2018, linking these rural and coastal towns across Western Australia’s southern region.

-Northam, CBH Group Grain Silos
+Northam CBH Group Grain Silos

 Northam-Toodyay Road